miykael/nipype-beginner-s-guide/homepage/nipype.rst

 A very cool feature of a Nipype workflow are so called **iterables**.
 Iterables allow you to run a given workflow or subgraph several times with changing input values.
 For example if you want to run a analysis pipeline on multiple subjects or with a FWHM smoothing kernel of 4mm, 6mm and 8mm.
 This can easily be achieved with iterables and additionally allows you to do this all in parallel, if requested.

-Go to the documentation section of `Nipype's main homepage <http://nipy.sourceforge.net/nipype/>`_ to read more about `MapNode, iterfield, and iterables <http://nipy.sourceforge.net/nipype/users/mapnode_and_iterables.html>`_, `JoinNode, synchronize and itersource <http://nipy.sourceforge.net/nipype/users/joinnode_and_itersource.html>`_ and `Workflows <http://nipy.sourceforge.net/nipype/users/pipeline_tutorial.html>`_.
+Go to the documentation section of `Nipype's main homepage <http://nipy.sourceforge.net/nipype/>`_ to read more about `MapNode, iterfield, and iterables <http://nipy.sourceforge.net/nipype/users/mapnode_and_iterables.html>`_, `JoinNode, synchronize and itersource <http://nipy.sourceforge.net/nipype/users/joinnode_and_itersource.html>`_ and `much more <http://nipy.sourceforge.net/nipype/users/pipeline_tutorial.html>`_.
 Nonetheless, a more detailed explanation will be given in a `latter section <http://miykael.github.com/nipype-beginner-s-guide/firstSteps.html#specify-workflow-nodes>`_ of this beginner's guide.

 .. note::
     For more practical example of Nipype concepts see `Michael Waskom <https://github.com/mwaskom>`_'s really cool IPython notebooks about `Interfaces <http://nbviewer.ipython.org/github/mwaskom/nipype_concepts/blob/master/interfaces.ipynb>`_, `Iteration <http://nbviewer.ipython.org/github/mwaskom/nipype_concepts/blob/master/iteration.ipynb>`_ and `Workflows <http://nbviewer.ipython.org/github/mwaskom/nipype_concepts/blob/master/workflows.ipynb>`_.